Donmark2k/enumerable/README.md

 ### Setup

-- Clone this repository to your desired folder: https://donmark2k.github.io/decode-morse/.git
+- Clone this repository to your desired folder: https://donmark2k.github.io/enumerable/.git
 - Run bundle install to install the dependencies.

 ### Install
 Install this project with:

--  cd decode-morse
+-  cd enumerable
 -  ubuntu version 22 or higher

 ### Usage
 To run the project, execute the following command:

-- ruby decode.rb
+- ruby test_list.rb

 ### Run tests